FrogBattle/HelioBench/timelog.md

 * This timelog should be filled out honestly, regularly (daily) and accurately.
 It is for *your* benefit.
 * Follow the structure provided, grouping time by weeks.
 Quantise time to the half hour.

+## Week 8

+### 24 Nov 2021
+* *1.5 hour* Research MS application using Go services.
+Sock shop, Robot shop, Digota.
+High coupling and complexity.
+* *0.5 hour* Find a small example Go API and dockerize it.
+* *1.0 hour* Find an example locust runner, dockerize it, customise it to work with our app.
+* *0.5 hour* Implement prometheus and put the whole benchmark together.

 ## Week 7

 ### 18 Nov 2021